 Originally incorporated on July 17, 1996 as a spin-off of the Lambda Foundation, the Delta Foundation was created as a non-profit organization for the purposes of uniting and fostering good fellowship and social interaction among LGBT residents in the metropolitan Pittsburgh area.

 In 2006, a different group of interested LGBT business owners and citizens came together with the idea of energizing Pittsburgh’s social scene and helping the community financially.
 Three events were held that raised over $35,000 and after observing their success and desire to form their own non-profit organization, the founding members of the Delta Foundation offered to cede leadership of their organization to the new group.

-* Produced the largest Pride event in Pennsylvania, which is also the 5th largest special event in the City of Pittsburgh, attracting tens of thousands of people over a 10 day period.
+* Produced the largest Pride event in Pennsylvania, which is also the 4th largest special event in the City of Pittsburgh, attracting 100,000 people over a 10 day period to downtown Pittsburgh.